Dear residents,

 Post updated accessibility policies on our website addressing our commitment to accommodate people with disabilities, including employees.
 Human Resources Complete

 Include a statement on job postings that persons with disabilities will be accommodated and consulted upon request throughout the recruitment and selection process, and for the duration of their employment with CAPREIT.
-Human Resources Ongoing
+Human Resources Complete

 2. Accessible Emergency Information & Workplace Emergency Response